Helping people beat The Beetis

 Adopt a Donut — a message from your local bakery

-Wednesday, November 21, 2007
+Nov 21, 2007

 This holiday season, millions of donuts across Massachusetts will be forgotten.
 While pumpkin pies, candy canes, and sugarplums fill the mouths and bellies of treat-seeking, celebratory gluttons across the state, thousands of trays of Boston Creams, honey-dips, and crullers will get stale waiting for a home.
 Think of those lonely little donut holes, all huddled together for warmth.
 Won’t you help the homeless donuts this year?